Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 As you wander through the city, remember to indulge in the local snacks and dishes Iceland offers.
 The Icelandic hot dog is a must-try delicacy, locally known as "pylsur."

 Numerous hot dog stands are scattered downtown, but the legendary Baejarins Beztu hot dog stand is the most renowned option.
+Savoring the flavor of this simple yet delicious treat is a fantastic experience to tick off your culinary bucket list.

+Visit the specialty stores and boutiques lining Laugavegur shopping street in downtown Reykjavik for souvenirs to take home.
 While you explore, you might stumble upon charming cafes and eateries where you can also try other Icelandic specialties like hearty fish stew, tender lamb dishes, and delectable seafood.

 When it's time, you'll go to the airport on a bus from Reykjavik.
-Once again, you'll pass through the lava fields and coastline of the Reykjanes Peninsula.
+Once again, you'll pass through the lava fields and coastline of the Reykjanes peninsula.

 You'll arrive at the airport with plenty of time to drop off your luggage and check-in for your flight.
 Once you've checked in, relax at the terminal, shop, or grab a meal or a drink while you wait for your flight to board.